JulienSoft/android-advanced-test/README.md

 - Fork this repository
 - Create a feature branch
 - Submit a pull request with your implementation
+- The test should be completed within 5 days

 ## API Documentation
 API documentation and endpoints are available at: https://openchargemap.org/site/develop/api